thijsvanloef/palworld-server-docker/README.md

 Keep in mind that you'll need to change the [environment variables](#environment-variables).

-> [!IMPORTANT]
-> You must set user to `YOUR_UID:YOUR_GID`
-> To find your UID run `id -u` & to find your GID run `id -g`.
-In the examples they are listed as 1000:1000.
-> If you wish to run it as a different UID/GID this can by done by changing the ownership: `chown UID:GID palworld/`
-> or by changing the permissions for all other: `chmod o=rwx palworld/`

 ### Docker Compose

 This repository includes an example [docker-compose.yml](/docker-compose.yml) file you can use to set up your server.